-Track Incidents
+7.11 Track Incidents

-- All vehicles involved in significant crashes or rollovers are to be removed from the track by marshals only and the barriers quickly restored to trial condition as soon as practical. - All vehicles involved in rollovers or significant crashes must have a "Return to Pits" sticker applied and may then be ridden back to the pits. - Vehicles that have been involved in a track incident and received a "Return to Pits" sticker cannot restart until a Pit Marshal has checked the vehicle is safe to continue and have removed the sticker. - After returning to the pits the rider will NOT be allowed to ride again for at least 30 Minutes.
-During this time, Team Managers must monitor the riders' condition, and if in doubt take the rider to the Trackside Medical Centre for assessment. - If a vehicle is unable to continue because it is damaged or the rider is unable to ride, then the vehicle may be recovered by the team for repair.
-Teams unable to recover their own vehicle can request assistance. - Riders who are unable to ride their vehicle back to the pits should be taken to the Trackside Medical Centre to be assessed.
-They must be cleared by the medical team before being allowed to ride again.

-Injured Riders

-The Clerk of Course and track marshals monitor the all on track activity and where necessary will call for assistance from Medical and Emergency Services to attend to injured riders.

-Vehicle Recovery
+All vehicles involved in significant crashes, rollovers etc, are to be removed from the track by marshals only and the barriers quickly restored to trial condition.

+All vehicles involved in rollovers or significant crashes must have a "Return to Pits" sticker applied and may then be ridden back to the pits.
+Inspection in the pits by a Marshal is compulsory before re-joining the trial.

+After returning to the pits the rider will NOT be allowed to ride again for at least ONE hour.
+During this time team managers must monitor the riders' condition, and if in doubt take the rider to the Trackside Medical Centre

-- If a vehicle breaks down, the track marshals will report the incident and the team will be informed. - It is the responsibility of the team to recover their vehicle. - If a team is unable to safely recover their vehicle they can request assistance from the Clerk of Course and event officials.
+If a vehicle is unable to continue because it is damaged or the rider is unable to ride then the vehicle may be recovered by the team for repair.
+Teams unable to recover their own vehicle can request assistance.

+Riders who are unable to ride their vehicle back to the pits should be taken to the Trackside Medical Centre to be assessed and they must be cleared by the medical team before being allowed to ride again.

-Emergency Vehicles
+7.12 Emergency Vehicles

-- When emergency vehicles are on the track it displays flashing yellow lights which indicates extreme danger in the same manner as corner yellow lights/flags. - Riders must slow down, use extreme caution, must not overtake other competitors and pass when directed by the officials.
+When emergency vehicles are on the track it displays flashing yellow lights which indicates extreme danger in the same manner as corner yellow lights/flags.

+Riders must slow, use extreme caution, must not overtake other competitors and pass when directed by the officials.